Quickstart

 Consider using one of our templates to jumpstart your SOW creation process with industry-standard formats.

-SOW Items break down your deliverables into manageable, testable components.
+Task items break down your deliverables into manageable, testable components.

 - For each item, include: